odino/interviews/README.md

 * what is HMVC?
 * can you explain me the S.O.L.I.D principles?
 * what is the aim of using value objects in our model?
+* what are the differences between statements and expressions?

 ## Tech